Published on: September 29, 2023

 These are bottoms secure and standard coverage bikini bottoms.
 The nice, thick strap creates an elegant look along your hip.

-Made from recycled materials like plastic bottles, these suits provide UPF 50 sun protection.
+Made from recycled materials like recycled polyester and plastic bottles, these suits provide UPF 50 sun protection.

 Best for Surfers